-The gut microbiota is the population of bacteria and other microbes that live in your gut.
-This community is highly complex, and contains both good and bad bacteria.
+The gut microbiota is the population of bacteria and other microbes that live in the gut.
+This community is highly complex and contains both good and bad bacteria.

-Having the right balance of bacteria is essential for keeping your gut healthy and protecting you from disease (4).
+Having the right balance of bacteria is essential for keeping the gut healthy and protect the body from disease (

 For many people, inulin may also help relieve symptoms of constipation.

-In another 4-week study, older adults who were given 15 grams of inulin per day reported less constipation and better digestion (9).
+In another 4-week study, older adults who consumed 15 g of inulin per day reported less constipation and better digestion (

 Promotes weight loss

-In another weight loss study, people with prediabetes took inulin or another fiber called cellulose for 18 weeks.
-Those taking inulin lost 7.6% of their body weight, while the cellulose group lost only 4.9% (14).
+In one weight loss study, people with prediabetes took inulin or another fiber called cellulose for 18 weeks.
+Those taking inulin lost significantly more weight between 9 and 18 weeks (

 Helps control diabetes

-However, this may depend on the type of inulin, and the high-performance (HP) type may be especially beneficial.
-For example, one study found that HP inulin decreased fat in the livers of people with prediabetes (14).
+However, this may depend on the type of inulin.
+The high-performance (HP) type may be especially beneficial.
+For example, one study found that HP inulin decreased fat in the livers of people with prediabetes (

-In another study, women with type 2 diabetes were given 10 grams of HP inulin per day.
-Their fasting blood sugar decreased by an average of 8.5%, while hemoglobin A1c (a marker for long-term blood sugar control) fell by an average of 10.5% (17).
+In another study, females with type 2 diabetes consumed 10 g of HP inulin per day.
+Their fasting blood sugar decreased by an average of 8.5%, while hemoglobin A1c — a marker for long-term blood sugar control — fell by an average of 10.4% (

 There is some evidence that inulin supplements may help other conditions, although the evidence is not as strong.